slup/php-sqlite-odata/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2015 Werner Schwarz, Patrick Wenger
+Copyright (c) 2015 Werner Schwarz, Patrick Wenger, Jan Nyfeler

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal